 Once the broth is done, you can either drink it as it is or do anything with it really, for this post I’ve done an Asian flair broth.
 I gave the broth a little “pho” mix of spices with a few anise stars, cinnamon and pepper.
 Although unlike with pho soups, I didn’t mind the color of the broth so I’ve added a carrot to it in order to give the final result a natural sweet touch.
 Once you are done with the bone broth you can easily freeze it to use another time.

-The benefits of bone broth
+The health benefits of bone broth

 Bone broth contained lots and lots of minerals as well as collagen, glutamine, glycine, proline which have great healing properties for the gut and reduce inflammation.
 The gut being the core of your immune system, the one that regulate and fight against the intruders you need to take good care of it.
 In other words, bone broth is what “oil” is to your car, you need it to help your body function properly.

 Let’s start simmering!

-Spicy Asian Bone Broth Soup with Shiitake
+Asian Bone Broth Soup

 The Beef bone broth

 - 2 kg beef bones, marrow and/or knuckles

-- 1 carrot
+- 1 carrot (1)